Spring 2023

 Layout & Spacing

 With newfound freedom for designers in finding the most appropriate design language of a project, there still needed to be a unifying force that underpins structure across all projects as it all falls under the Pfizer umbrella.
-In looking at the hierarchical grid examples within Making and Breaking the Grid by Tymothy Samara, as shown on pages 78 and 79 for IAS Magazine mastheads, I realized we were trying to achieve something similar.
-Different colors, typography, but the same structure and bones across each project.
+In looking at the hierarchical grid examples within the book “Making and Breaking the Grid” by Tymothy Samara, as shown on pages 78 and 79 for IAS Magazine mastheads, I realized the similarities in vision between my work and Samara’s findings: Differing colors and typography, but preserve the structural elements across each project.

 • Mobile screen size